Diskmaster/ModernPrecombines/PRP-BUGTRACK.md

 Models in the Meshes/ folder have been contributed from VlitS (Scrap Everything), Bingle, Glass1411 (Flicker Fixer), 54yeggan.

 Current fixed issues:

+- \[PRP\] Fix positioning of 68A78 to stop z-fighting.
+I doubt anyone's going to notice the extra block from where it currently sits.
+- \[PRP\] Fix 1E7723 clipping through roof.
+Needs checked for possible UF4OP inclusion, might not be precombined.
+0.57.2
+- \[PRP\] Fixed missing header forward in previous release.
 - \[PRP\] Import remaining Flicker Fixer model set from 5.7 release.
 (HouseKit/, meshes already in git)
 - \[PRP\] Added Meshes (NOT textures, we don't do those) from the Airport Transparency Fix.
 0.57.1